murdercode/stefano9lli.com/README.md

 - Windi CSS (a Tailwind better alternative)

 Sorry, I don't have so much time for formatting this file.
-I'll insert link and other stuff, I'll promise!
+I'll insert link and other stuff, I promise!